 "While women constitute almost 50% of the labor market, there are only 28% of women in STEM fields as opposed to 72% of men."

 Women are underrepresented in the Science, Technology, Engineering and Mathematics (STEM) fields.
 Even in companies where the representation of women is higher, women are less likely to hold executive positions and are, on average, paid less than men.
 In male dominated workplaces women are more likely to experience prejudice because of their gender.
 Young women, in particular, are less likely to be able to identify female role-models in the STEM space and can be heavily impacted by socialisation and unequal exposure to these fields when making decisions about their future career paths.
 STEM subjects are often siloed off from other areas of learning, making it hard for some young women to understand how their interests and passions intersect with these fields.

 The future of work for women is changing but we are tired of telling young women about it... we want to show them!
-Gathering at the Sydney Startup Hub, female senior high school students from across Sydney connect with Australia's best innovators for experiential learning that could change a future career, inspire a bold idea, or challenge an assumption!
-This full day event will challenge the perceptions of successful female innovators, as well as those who are only just beginning to help create a network of women who are committed to building inclusive teams, workplaces and technologies.
-To be STEM leaders, young women need to have the opportunity to know, admire, connect with and learn from female innovators.
+Gathering at the Sydney Startup Hub on September 06 and 07, female senior high school students from across NSW connect with Australia's best innovators for experiential learning that could change a future career, inspire a bold idea, or challenge an assumption.

 Before the Event

 Students participate in Module One of the TOI Education Program prior to their attendance at the event.
 The TOI curriculum prepares students for professional networking with communication training and industry knowledge.